ahmedCoder12424/cse15l-lab-reports/LabReport4.md

 2. I went to week 7 page on the cse15l github webpage and clicked on the link, "the lab7 repo."
 There I clicked on fork in the top right corner to fork it to my github.

 3. Then I opened my terminal.
-I typed "ssh" and then up arrowed to my username "cse15lwi23axu@ieng6.ucsd.edu"
+I typed "ssh" and then up arrowed twice <up><up> to my username "cse15lwi23axu@ieng6.ucsd.edu"

 4. I then typed "git clone" and went to my forked repository of lab7 and copied the ssh link and pasted it in terminal to fork the git repository on the remote machine.